makeabilitylab/physcomp/arduino/led-blink3.md

 7. 0x00000001
 ```

 And this is what we get!
-Feel free to experiment with this yourself (see code below) and read [this article](https://www.baldengineer.com/arduino-millis-plus-addition-does-not-add-up.html) by James Lewis about `millis()`, overflow, and arithmetic for more background.
+Feel free to experiment with this yourself by running the code below on you Arduino.
+We also suggest [this article](https://www.baldengineer.com/arduino-millis-plus-addition-does-not-add-up.html) by James Lewis about `millis()`, overflow, and arithmetic for more background.

 {% highlight C %}
 unsigned long _lastToggledTimestampMs = 4294967290; // change this to experiment with overflow